derived-studio/DrapeDotNet/README.md

  - `BaseStatData.ToJSON()` method only serializes public properties and doesn't allow to serialize memebers.
  - Is `BaseStatData` needed?
 Can `Stat` be serialized directly?
+ - Applying global modfier to multiple stats of same type not supported.
+Eg. improved melee damage should apply to all melee damage type stats: sword damage, axe damage, etc.
+ - What is the reason of using  final stat modfier (F)?
+Is it needed at all?